dappforce/subsocial-docs/docs/basics/lightpaper/architecture/PostsAndSpaces.md

   - Answers can be rewarded, e.g. by the question asker.
   - The distribution of payouts can also be split between what the question asker and what the community finds to be the best answer.
-- **Patreon/OnlyFans** – supported users could be represented as spaces who are rewarded through paid subscriptions and community votes, etc.
+- **Patreon/OnlyFans** – subscribing users can be granted access to a private space or private posts.

 All posts and spaces are associated with public key pairs (accounts).
 This means all content can be correctly attributed to the post's author and/or owner.
 The cryptography used is the same as found in Polkadot and Kusama.
-Subsocial supports the Polkadot{.js} web browser extension that allows for easy key management in the browser, or, in the future, an offline vault via Parity Signer.
+Subsocial supports multiple web browser extensions that allow for easy key management in the browser, or, in the future, an offline vault via Parity Signer.

-With built-in support for IPFS, your space can take advantage of decentralized content hosting.